phunware/maas-analytics-android-sdk/README.md

 The session is used to uniquely identify analytical data.
 There are only three steps to setup and maintain sessions in any app.
 Application keys need to be registered, and then sessions can be started and stopped.

 ###Build requirements
-The miniumum sdk level that MaaS support is version 8.
+The miniumum sdk level that MaaS supports is version 8.
 _**Android SDK 2.2+ (API level 8) or above**_